kokorela/WebCrawler/README.md

 8. We are using GitHub for version control.
 We also build up a web page and a wiki page for this project.
 See http://charnugagoo.github.com/WebCrawler/

-A list of the files in our submission and what they do:

 ==========

 How to compile and run this program?